Search & Download XML API

 To specify the fields you want, use a comma-separated list of element names.
 Note the all the data fields are optional in the respose (except motor-id) and those fields for which the value is unknown will not appear in the output.

 The number of matches for all criteria in combination is returned as a final matches element within the criteria element.
 This is useful in the case where fewer results are returned than match the criteria.
 Normally, only the first 20 matches are returned.
-The max-results element may be specified in the request to increase this number (up to 50 at a time).
+The max-results element may be specified in the request to increase this number.

 The download API is very similar and equally simple.
 The primary thing to note is that either one or a list of motor ids are specified, along with some optional criteria on the type of data desired.
 See the request XML schema for details.